Destalta/NoBlur/ReadMe.md

 # NoBlur

-Clean your glasses and see Hollow Knight's background objects without blur!
+Clean your glasses and see Hollow Knight's background objects without blur.
 Mod Options for removing Blur planes and Fog objects.